 Summary 1

 Purpose 1

 What is left out of this guide's scope 2

 Who should use this guide 2

 How you can use this guide 2

 Introduction to containers and Docker 3

 What are containers?
 3

 What is Docker?
-C
+0

 Comparing Docker containers with virtual machines 1

 What is Container as a Service?
 1

 Basic Docker definitions 2

 Basic Docker taxonomy: containers, images, and registries 4

 Choosing between .NET Core and .NET Framework for Docker containers 1

 Summary 1

 When to choose .NET Core for Docker containers 2

 When to choose .NET Framework for Docker containers 3

 Decision tableNET frameworks to use for Docker 5

 What OS to target with .NET Containers 5

 Official .NET Docker images 6

 .NET Core and Docker image optimizations per variant 7

-Architecting containerized .NET applications with Docker and Azure 8
+Architecting container and microservice based applications 8

-Vision
+Vision 8

-Architecting Docker applications
+Architecting Docker applications 8

 Common container design principles 8

 Container equals a process 8

-Monolithic applications S
+Monolithic applications 9

 Monolithic application deployed as a container 11

 Publishing a single Docker container app to Azure App Service 11

 State and data in Docker applications 12

 Service-oriented architecture applications 14

 Microservices architecture 15

 Data Sovereignty Per Microservice 16